FjjDessoyCaraballo/minishell/README.md

 23.05.2024
 1. Fixed exit and not it takes an integer to represent exit status number.
 For example, if user inputs 'exit 1', when the user later inputs '$?' it will get that exit number;

+08.07.2024
+1. Fixed if statement in built-ins2.c that was not guarding the empty cur_pwd, and now bultin-in returns in case of failure of getcwd();
+2. Assembled team to finally properly quickstart the project.
+We have divided the work load and agreed on specifics on how to work.
+There is still a need to go over git commands and properly understand branches before letting everyone to go to work independently;
 ```